Author: Dr. Jean-Paul Rodrigue

 Both these drivers can be subject to contention since, on one side, economic growth expectations may not materialize to their full extent, while on the other side, airlines can change their network strategies and elect for other hubs (or use the existing hub less extensively).
 In a high growth context, this places acute pressures to expand airport infrastructure to cope with significant expected future traffic levels.
-The most successful mega airport projects are thus those who jointly gain from regional economic development as well as the additional traffic that hubbing generates.
-However, like most mega infrastructure projects, mega airports are subject to over expectation biases over four key issues:
+The most successful mega airport projects are thus those that jointly gain from regional economic development as well as the additional traffic that hubbing generates.
+However, like most mega infrastructure projects, mega airports are subject to over-expectation biases over four key issues:

 - Technological appeal.
 The expectation of creating infrastructure using the latest materials and construction techniques, even if they can be untested.

 - Political appeal.
-The common expectation of leaders and politicians to be associated with large infrastructure projects, which can influence their location, size, construction time frame, and purpose.
+The common expectation of leaders and politicians is to be associated with large infrastructure projects, which can influence their location, size, construction time frame, and purpose.

 - Economic appeal.
 Large consulting and construction firms are attracted to mega infrastructure projects because of the revenue and the recurring cost overruns.
-Labor unions are able to secure long term employment for the construction and operation of these facilities.
+Labor unions are able to secure long-term employment for the construction and operation of these facilities.

 - Architectural appeal.
 The expectation that the facility will have an aesthetic value, creating a recognizable landmark for the region.

-New airports are therefore increasingly costly, complex and set further away from central areas.
+New airports are therefore increasingly costly, complex, and set further away from central areas.
 The availability of a large and suitable real estate footprint can lead to controversy and conflicts with local residents.
 Mega airports are such large projects that they are usually set into development phases, but the real estate footprint needs to be secured at the onset of the project, tying up land for decades.
 These phases either expand the airport real estate footprint with additional runways, add terminals, or ancillary activities such as commercial and logistics real estate.
-In time, mega airport terminals become an architectural landmark for their city.
+In time, mega airport terminals become an architectural landmarks for their city.